Suleiman I of Persia: Later years and death

 The new grand vizier was given full and unprecedented executive powers to overcome the realm's most urgent needs and problems.
 However, Vahid Qazvini proved to be a venal and ineffective grand vizier: He was extremely old, being seventy years old at the time, and lacked the energy to administrate.
 Moreover, he freely took bribes.
 Vahid also made many enemies in the court: his main rival was Saru Khan Sahandlu, the new qurchi-bashi.
 Saru Khan was from the Zanganeh tribe and was Suleiman's absolute favourite.
 In 1691, he killed forty members of his tribe, but the shah's favor meant that his crime was overlooked.
 However, he incurred Suleiman's wrath when it was discovered that he had started an affair with Maryam Begum, the shah's aunt.
 Suleiman ordered his death during an assembly in late 1691, during which he had offered wine to all the members presented except Saru Khan, and had him executed shortly after.

 During his later years, Suleiman became more and more reclusive and his drinking finally made him infirm.
 In 1691, per the suggestions of the astrologers, he did not leave the palace for nine months.
 Simultaneously, the realm saw much unrest: in 1689, the Uzbeks raided along the Khorasan borderline and rebellions broke out in Balochistan.
 In 1692, Suleiman Baba took up arms against the Safavids in Kurdistan and rebellions are recorded in Kerman, Kandahar, Lar, and Georgia.
 Meanwhile, Suleiman was suffering from foot pain and in August 1692 it was rumoured that he had not left the palace for more than eighteen months.
 He did not appear in the hall of the Ali Qapu palace for the Nowruz festivities on 20 March 1694, and even declined to accept the customary gifts from governors and other grandees.
 The last time he was seen was on 24 March, when he presided over a very brief meeting, after which he returned to his harem.
 He did not leave the inner palace again before his death on 29 July.
 Many reasons have been suggested for his death, among them being having a stroke during a carousing session, dying from gout or from the decades of debauchery.
 According to the French cleric, Martin Gaudereau, his last words were: "Bring me wine."
-He was buried in Qom, like many of his ancestors, and was succeeded by his eldest son, Soltan Hoseyn, the last Safavid Monarch.
+He was buried in Qom, like many of his ancestors, and was succeeded by his eldest son, Soltan Hoseyn, the third to the last Safavid Monarch.